Harris to meet with CEOs about artificial intelligence risks

 Harris and administration officials on Thursday plan to discuss the risks they see in current AI development with the CEOs of Alphabet, Anthropic, Microsoft and OpenAI.
 The government leaders' message to the companies is that they have a role to play in reducing the risks and that they can work together with the government.

-Authorities in the United Kingdom also are looking at the risks associated with AI.
+Authorities in the United Kingdom also said Thursday they are looking at the risks associated with AI.
 Britain’s competition watchdog said it's opening a review of the AI market, focusing on the technology underpinning chatbots like ChatGPT, which was developed by OpenAI.

 President Joe Biden noted last month that AI can help to address disease and climate change but also could harm national security and disrupt the economy in destabilizing ways.

-The release of the ChatGPT chatbot this year has led to increased debate about AI and the government's role with the technology.
-Because AI can generate human-like writing and fake images, there are ethical and societal concerns.
+The release of the ChatGPT chatbot late last year has led to increased debate about AI and the government's role with the technology.
+The latest technology's ability to generate human-like writing and fake images has added to ethical and societal concerns about automated systems.

-Companies worried about being liable for something in their training data might also not have incentives to properly track it, said Margaret Mitchell, chief ethics scientist at AI startup Hugging Face.
+Companies worried about being liable for something in their training data might also not have incentives to rigorously track it, said Margaret Mitchell, chief ethics scientist at AI startup Hugging Face.

 "I think it might not be possible for OpenAI to actually detail all of its training data at a level of detail that would be really useful in terms of some of the concerns around consent and privacy and licensing,” Mitchell said in an interview Tuesday.
 “From what I know of tech culture, that just isn’t done.”